How to Repair Your Credit and Maintain a Healthy Score in Six Easy Steps

 Fortunately, credit bureaus are obligated by law to allow you to resolve any mistakes that you find.
 The procedure is quite simple - you can submit correction requests online, by mail, or over the phone.

-Additionally, we suggest you get in touch with the creditor or lender that issued the account in question and let them know about the inaccuracy and the measures you’ve taken to rebuild your credit score.
+Additionally, we suggest you get in touch with the creditor or lender that issued the account in question and let them know about the inaccuracies and the measures you’ve taken to rebuild your credit score.

 The account issuer may be able to make corrections on its end, which should lead to automatic updates on all three of your credit reports.